vinmal74/DU/README.md

 It supports data engineers in the creation of a multilingual knowledge graph that is built from data extracted from multiple sources by means of ETL facilities.
-In terms of complexity the entity matching and integration algorithm is constant in the number of entities to be integrated, i.e. it is O(n).
+In terms of complexity the entity matching and integration algorithm is linear in the number of entities to be integrated, i.e. it is O(n).
 It makes use of very efficient data structures (hash tables) and runs entirely on RAM memory.